-Occupational Therapy Richardson Eating Disorder Service
+Occupational Therapy – Richardson Eating Disorder Service

-This leaflet provides information for Occupational Therapy Richardson Eating Disorder Service (REDS).
+This leaflet provides information for Occupational Therapy within the Richardson Eating Disorder Service (REDS).
 The service helps to solve the problems that interfere with your ability to do the things that are important to you.
 It can also look at how problems arise and help prevent or minimize their effects.

 Quality Approved Resource logo